lightning/bolts/02-peer-protocol.md

       the amount that will be added to its current channel balance.
   - If it requires the receiving node to only use confirmed inputs:
     - MUST set `require_confirmed_inputs`.
+  - SHOULD use a different `funding_pubkey` than the one used for the previous funding transaction.

 The receiving node:
   - If the channel is not quiescent: